 When Can a Felony Be Reduced to a Misdemeanor?

-If you are unsure whether your charges constitute a wobbler offense, be sure to reach out to your DUI lawyer for guidance and support.
+Felony offenders can face severe penalties.
+If you are unsure whether your charges constitute a wobbler offense, be sure to reach out to your criminal defense lawyer for guidance and support.
+Your lawyer can fight to help you avoid jail time or reduce your penalties.

 Consequences of a Felony Conviction in California